andrgla/Covert_video_to_C_structs_website/README.md

 The generated images will appear in the òutput_images` file

 **View generated C code**
-To view the generated C-code
+To view the generated C-code in the terminal, a

 Compile: `gcc -o test_animation -I. test_c_struct.c frames_as_c_code/*.c -DTEST_ANIMATIONS_MAIN`
 Run: `./test_animation <struct_name>`